 If you believe one or more of the following offices at Gonzaga could be a resource to you this semester, please check the corresponding box, and of course, use us!

-You may either print out your completed plan and return it to your advisor and/or AAA in College Hall 104, or click on the submit button below.
+You may either print out your completed plan and return it to your advisor and/or AAA in Foley Library, Suite 122, or click on the submit button below.
 This will send the form to us electronically.
 An advisor must have your completed Academic Success Plan no fewer than one business day before your scheduled meeting.
-For questions or comments about the Academic Success Plan or the process, please contact Academic Advising & Assistance: email@example.com, 509-313-4072, College Hall 104.
+For questions or comments about the Academic Success Plan or the process, please contact Academic Advising & Assistance: email@example.com, 509-313-4072, Foley Library, Suite 122.

 Gonzaga University is a private Catholic, Jesuit, and humanistic university providing education to more than 7,800 students.
 Situated along the Spokane River near downtown Spokane, Washington, Gonzaga is routinely recognized among the West’s best comprehensive regional universities.
 Gonzaga offers 75 fields of study, 26 master’s degrees, doctorate degrees in leadership studies and nursing, and a juris doctor degree through the School of Law.